timescale/pgai/README.md

 The fastest ways to run PostgreSQL with the pgai extension are to:

-1. Create your Timescale environment.
+1. Create your database environment.
 Either:
    * [Use a pre-built Docker container](#use-a-pre-built-docker-container).
    * [Install from source](#install-from-source).
    * [Use a Timescale Cloud service](#use-a-timescale-cloud-service).